programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 ###### 3. Change the root password for the MySQL server

+**This section of the lesson has caused difficulty for others.
+Take your time and please note that the MySQL commands end with a semicolon ; **

 3.1.
 Open a terminal window

 3.2.
 Add /usr/local/mysql/bin to the PATH per the command below.
 The PATH is a list of directories the computer looks in when you type a command to run a program.
 In the next step below, when you run *mysql*, the PATH searches the directories it has for the *mysql* program.
 PATH finds *mysql* in the directory */usr/local/mysql/bin* and runs it.
 PATH just saves typing the whole path, in this case  */usr/local/mysql/bin/mysql*, to a program when you want to run it.